I hit my fifth year this month.

 Even though myself and my family enjoyed living in the south for many reasons; The school our daughter wanted, the beach, the consistent sunshine, (sun, a factor in fighting MS), and the doctor that found my cancer right away, my job, away from the stress, gossip, and falsehoods we were accustomed to from our hometown.
 I had one more personal reason; fall apart in private.
 I expected it to happen.
 I wasn’t so sure I would hit the five year mark free from disability.
 Due to that blessing, I have taken my gift seriously and taken care of myself.

 This blog is about my acceptance and to not discourage the reader to not listen to your doctor.
 There are misdiagnoses in this world, my cancer was missed repeatedly, but not all doctors have to be discredited.
 The sensory symptoms, fatigue, double vision, memory issues, migraines among other things, that I may not have every day, but still carry, aren’t from the cancer they removed.
-Not from the early menopause my surgery put me into, just my luck of the draw in life.
-Possibly, I carry all three?
+Not from the early menopause my surgery put me into, just my luck of the draw in life, or due to having 7 inactive brain lesions.
+The symptom list is the same as listed on having brain lesions in ones brain.
+Then again, possibly, I carry all three?

 I will continue making plans with my family.
 Laughing so hard it hurts my ribs.
 Exercising to stay in shape.
 Relish in my hired writing assignments.
 Eating as mimimal as possible.
 Feel gratitude towards real relationships and those who are astonished by how healthy I’m told I look.